Pathway: Android Development

 The application is a 3-step process:

-- Fill out a 10-15 minute application about your previous exposure to Android development, your interest in a career in tech, and general information about you as a person.
+- Complete a 5-10 minute application regarding your previous exposure to Mobile App development, interest in a tech career, and general information about yourself.

-- CodePath's admissions team will review your application answers to determine your eligibility for the introductory or intermediate levels.
+- CodePath will review your application to determine your eligibility.

-- CodePath will send the appropriate pre-work assignment based on your level (introductory or intermediate).
+- CodePath will send the appropriate prework assignment based on your technical experience level.